 Does Behavioral Therapy Work?

-Of course!
 Cognitive behavioral therapy helps those in recovery from drug and alcohol addiction identify their negative emotions and reframe their mindset.
 This aids in the healing of an individual’s mental health, offering them coping skills for moments of doubt in recovery.

 Additionally, both CBT and DBT are utilized in mental health counseling to treat a myriad of mental health disorders.
 For this reason, cognitive and dialectal behavioral therapy treats addiction and co-occurring disorders simultaneously.

-- Depression/Suicidal thoughts
+- Depression and suicidal thoughts

 - Anxiety disorders